Dominik Wujastyk, DPhil, MA, BSc

 About

-Prof. Dominik Wujastyk is Professor and Singhmar Chair in Classical Indian Society and Polity, 500 BCE - 500 CE, at the University of Alberta, where he teaches South Asian history.
+From 2015-2024, Prof. Dominik Wujastyk held the Singhmar Chair in Classical Indian Society and Polity, 500 BCE - 500 CE, at the University of Alberta, where he taught South Asian history.
 He is well-know for his historical work on the intellectual history of classical India, especially the history of indigenous linguistics, science and medicine and as the founder of the international online forum INDOLOGY that provides an active discussion space for professional scholars of early South Asia.

 Degrees